Image Carousel with 3 slides

 Our Academic Mission

-Each semester the center convenes seminars, lectures, and cultural events on contemporary and historical aspects of Mexico that enrich the academic environment of Columbia and the wider community of scholars in New York City.
+Each semester the center convenes seminars, lectures, and cultural events on contemporary and historical aspects of Mexico and Central America that enrich the academic environment of Columbia and the wider community of scholars in New York City.

 The center provides support for students and collaborates with student groups on events and other initiatives, including the Mexican Students Association (MEXSA).